 Peer mentoring will be organized in a simple and effective manner.
 Upper year students who have expressed an interest in the program will be assigned to a maximum of three students.
 These students will be affiliated with programs that match up to the skills of the mentor.
 Next peer mentors will be given a space in the college to meet with their assigned students.

 The staff of the college will be actively involved in coordinating these sessions and will help in any way possible to facilitate effective spaces and times in which these meetings may occur.
-Certain times of the year will be busier than other times but the staff and the academic advisor will try to balance the time schedule of both students with the facilities available to the college.
+Certain times of the year will be busier than other times but the staff and the College Academic Life Coordinator will try to balance the time schedule of both students with the facilities available to the college.